shubhamsingaal/shubhamsingaal/README.md

 🌟 **Software Developer | Frontend Enthusiast | AI Enthusiast**

-Welcome to my GitHub!
 I am Shubham Kumar, a final-year undergraduate at NIT Durgapur, passionate about building scalable and dynamic web applications.
 With hands-on experience in full-stack development and AI-driven tools, I thrive on solving problems efficiently and crafting user-centric solutions.

 ---